franko/elementary-plotlib/README.md

 **Integration with existing toolkits**

 The library is thought to be integrated with existing GUI toolkits with minimal work.
 Currently only an implementation for the [FOX Toolkit](http://www.fox-toolkit.org/) is provided but it can be used as an example to integrate libcanvas with other toolkits.

+**Documentation available**

+The [Libcanvas' reference manual](http://franko.github.io/libcanvas/plot.html) for the new API is available.

 Examples
 ========